philou/kata-babystepsgolf/README.md

 ### Holes

+#### 0: Bowling Game Score (Demo)

+This example is used to demo the concept of baby-steps golf to participants

+- **User Story**: As a bowling shop owner, I want to add spares to my scoring algorithm, so that the players can have more fun!
+- **Difficulty**: Easy
+- **Par**: TODO
+- **SPIDR Story Splitting by**: RULES, baby steps programming let us safely postpone more advanced rules, while letting players enjoy a working fun game early
+- **Attention Point**:
+    - Conditional mitosis

 #### 1: FizzBuzz

 - **User Story**: As a birthday party organizer, I want to add "Bazz" for multiples of 7, so that I have a more difficult game for experienced FizzBuzz players